ahaas207/WhimsicalWonderWeaver/README.md

 ## About The Project

 "Whimsical Wonder Weaver" is designed to demonstrate the practical application of CFGs in creating a simple yet powerful language structure.
 The platform features:
-- **Branches (Choices) & Loops:** Showcasing the power of CFG in handling decision-making processes and repetitive narrative structures.
-- **Conditional Statements:** Illustrating 'if-else' logic in story progression.
 - **Basic Expressions:** Utilizing simple constructs to develop engaging storylines.
 - **Interactive Learning:** Aimed at providing hands-on experience in CFG design and reinforcing the understanding of language structures and grammar.